 Quentin Tarantino is famous for films that use a nonlinear structure, but funny enough he is quoted in interviews as saying he cannot write his screenplays out of order.
 Tarantino’s claims that his writing process requires him to build each scene in perfect order, because he is discovering each moment along with the characters.

-The nonlinear structure used in Quentin Tarantino films often comes later in the rewrites, pre-production, and editing room.
-It works so well because the screenplays are written in a tight and deliberate manner.
+The nonlinear structure used in the best Quentin Tarantino films often comes later in the rewrites, pre-production, and editing room.
+It works so well because the scripts are written in a tight and deliberate manner.

 Quentin Tarantino doesn’t need to be concerned with how each disparately connected scene will play with each other because his writing process is so sequential that the scenes work perfectly with one another no matter which order they’re presented to the viewer.